norma-cat/Tiger-Launcher/README.md

 * **Long click 3 seconds to access settings**
 * Tap or long-press apps to quickly launch, view options, or uninstall on drawer
 * Customize gestures and visual settings via the Settings menu.
+* Change background for main screen / drawer, add blur to it

 ## Credits